 Vilnius Train Station

 The area around the Vilnius Train Station (Vilniaus geležinkelio stotis) is another great option to stay in Vilnius.
 The Train Station has a pretty central location in the city, and it is at a walking distance to most of the attractions in the old town.
 Apart from the proximity to the train station, hotels closer to this area tend to be cheaper than those at the heart of the old town.

 If you want to know more about traveling by train in Lithuania, check our post on trains from Vilnius.

 Budget Accommodation in Vilnius – €

-Vilnius Home Bed and Breakfast – a charming Bed & Breakfast in the old town of Vilnius, featuring a shared kitchen.
+Vilnius Home Bed and Breakfast – a charming Bed & Breakfast in the old town, featuring a shared kitchen.

-Pogo Hostel – an excellent hostel in one of the best areas to stay in Vilnius.
+Pogo Hostel – an excellent hostel in one of the best areas in the Lithuanian capital.